apowell-kc/stock-crypto-pipeline/README.md

-# Stock & Crypto Market Data Pipeline
+# Stock & Crypto Market Data Pipeline (In Progress)
 Building a pipeline using Alpaca's API market data to process historical crypto/stock data in an ELT pattern.

 The aim of this project is to write a pipeline that processes cryptocurrency and stock market data using Alpaca's API.